Have a Question?

 A complete listing of learning objectives for the Biochemistry program can be found in our Academic Catalog.

 Why Study Biochemistry?

 With the support of your faculty advisor and your professors, you will have numerous options for putting your biochemistry education to use.
 Biochemistry graduates are prepared for further study in medical, dental or pharmacy school.
 In addition, biochemistry majors may elect to seek employment in the pharmaceutical or biotechnology industries.
-In addition, biochemistry majors may pursue both a bachelor's in Biochemistry and master's in Forensic Science through the university's B.S. to M.S.
+In addition, biochemistry majors may pursue both a bachelor's in Biochemistry and master's in through the university's B.S. to M.S.
 Option.